nobias-fht/pasteur_n2v/docs/n2v_hpc/train.md

 # Training

-Now you can simply try to adapt or follow first the training, then the prediction notebook!
+Now you are good to go. :rocket:

+Train a network using the first notebook, and predict on your images using the second one.